How Coaches Can Capture Session Notes on a Phone and Let Claude Cowork Turn Them Into a Follow-Up Email and Action Tracker

 "input": {

-"folder": "LOCAL CLIENT FOLLOW-UP FOLDER",
+"folder": "LOCAL CLIENT FOLLOW-UP PROJECT",

-"format_file": "follow-up-format.txt"
+"format_file": "follow-up-format.txt",

 },